yashamonkar/CALFEWS_Hydro_Forecasting/README.md

 # Rules-Based Systems Modeling for Hydropower Forecasting in Multi-Objective Reservoir Systems: Application to California's Central Valley Project
 This repository contains all code and data to replicate the study entitled, "Rules-Based Systems Modeling for Hydropower Forecasting in Multi-Objective Reservoir Systems: Application to California's Central Valley Project".
-This work is currently under-peer review and will be available in form a pre-print.
+This work is currently under-peer review at Water Resources Research and is available in form a pre-print here https://eartharxiv.org/repository/view/12884/.
 To replicate the plots run the code in the folder, /Manuscript_Plots.
 This runs the outputs from CALFEWS using simple Python code.

+Citation for the current version - Amonkar, Yash Vijay, et al. "Rules-Based Systems Modeling for Hydropower Forecasting in Multi-Objective Reservoir Systems: Application to California's Central Valley Project."
+(2026).